kirtikrajsp/Group12-IDC409/README.md

-Section 9: Swarm Plot Visualization
+Section 9: SWARM PLOT VISUALISATION

 	Seaborn is used to create swarm plots showing distributions of individual data points:
 		1. PhD Location vs. Years of Experience: Displays distribution of experience for faculty with Indian and foreign PhDs.